connorjarrett/office-finder/README.md

 2. Run `scrape.js` with `node scrape.js` to fetch current listings
     - This can fail if `maxSaved` is set too high
     - Either wait and try again, or lower the limit
-    - This is due to rate limits on the Starbucks API
+    - This is due to rate limits on the Starbucks and TFL APIs
 3. When fully complete, open the directory in the browser to see all locations on the map
     - Alternatively, find the raw data in `officeData.json`